obonaventure/cnp3/book/lan/lan.rst

    :align: center
    :scale: 70

-   Impact of the frame length of the maximum utilisation [SH1980]_
+   Impact of the frame length on the maximum channel utilisation [SH1980]_

 The last field of the Ethernet frame is a 32 bits Cyclical Redundancy Check (CRC).
 This CRC is able to catch a much larger number of transmission errors than the Internet checksum used by IP, UDP and TCP [SGP98]_.
 The format of the Ethernet frame is shown below.